 Anna is a lonely 12-year-old girl who finds it hard to connect to others, including her foster parents.
 After a worrying asthma attack, she is sent to live with relatives in the countryside on the recommendation of her doctor.
 Even in this small community, however, her introverted and withdrawn nature makes it hard to form friendships and trust new people.
 Until she meets Marnie — a lively girl who lives in a mansion across the town’s lake.

 When Marnie was There is written and directed by Hiromasa Yonebayashi who also brought us another recent Ghibli film, The Secret World of Arrietty.
 It is a sentimental tale of self-discovery and friendship, imbued with elements of mystery and fantasy.
-Although it is not a Miyazaki film, it bears all the telltale signs of an immersive and captivating Studio Ghibli adventure that will keep you emotionally invested from beginning to end.
+Although it is not a Miyazaki film, it bears all the telltale signs of an immersive and captivating Studio Ghibli adventure.
+It will keep you emotionally invested from beginning to end.

 10. Whisper of the Heart

 Whisper of the Heart is a lot more grounded in reality than most Studio Ghibli films, but that is its strength, not its weakness.
 It follows 14-year-old student Shizuku — an aspiring writer and book lover who visits the library quite often.
 One night, she discovers that all of the books she borrows have been previously checked out by a boy named Seiji.
-He turns out to be a classmate of hers and although she finds him annoying at first, they soon discover they have more in common than expected.
+He turns out to be a classmate of hers, and although she finds him annoying at first, they soon discover they have more in common than expected.

 Related: The best teen shows on Netflix

 Whisper of the Heart is an unpretentious coming of age Ghibli classic.
-It depicts teenage life and its trials honestly, without condescension.
+It depicts teenage life and its trials honestly and without condescension.
 It gives us a glimpse into the everyday life of Japanese students, but its themes cross cultural barriers.
 The film delicately explores teenage romance but focuses on dreams and aspirations and the real work required to achieve them.
 It is a must-watch for both Ghibli fans and first-time viewers.